GFDA’s Top 10

 We are HUNGRY to Grow the Great Falls regional economy, create higher wage jobs, build our tax base, improve our market competitiveness, and enhance the quality of life and economic opportunity for residents of Great Falls, Cascade County, and the entire 13-county Great Falls trade area.

-Main Street Economic Development
+Economic Development Services

 Cost-Effective Rail-Served Industrial Sites Available